youngmr290/Australian-Farm-Optimisation-Model/docs/debugging.rst

           You need to make sure constrains are being deleted between trials or being re-built correctly.
         - This may be because a variable has been deleted and rebuilt but a constraint referencing that variable was not rebuilt.
 To fix this the constraint will also need to be deleted and rebuilt.

+5. CPLEX> CPLEX Error  1615: Line 33271: Expected number, found 'n'

+    - Symptoms:
+        - CPLEX throws an error and doesnt solve.
+    - Solution:
+        - A parameter with nan value has been introduced.
+        - Search the .lp file to find which parameter.

 Process to debug
 ----------------